 During his four-year career for the Pirates, from 2006-09, Wood boasted a .328 average with 285 hits, 35 home runs, 154 RBI while starting 226 of 237 games.
 He produced 82 multi-hit games, ranking among the all-time leaders in school history and, at the close of his career, Wood also held the program record for runs scored (225), walks (151) and assists (655).
 An All-America selection in 2009, Wood helped the Pirates to three NCAA Regional appearances (2007-09), one Super Regional (2009), the 2009 Conference USA regular season title and a combined 161-90 record, which included three 40-win seasons.

 Following his senior season, when he earned All-Conference USA First Team honors, Wood was selected in the 11th round by the Kansas City Royals in the 2009 Major League Baseball Draft.
 He played three seasons in the Royals' minor league system, rising as high as Advanced Class-A Wilmington.
 Wood had previously been drafted following his senior year in high school in 2005 by the Cleveland Indians in the 49th round as well as by the Milwaukee Brewers in the 42nd round in 2008 following his junior year at East Carolina.

-Swenson joined the Georgetown baseball coaching staff in August of 2015 as the pitching coach.
+Eric Niesen joined the Georgetown baseball coaching staff in July, 2017 and will serve as GU's pitching coach.